Inquire about the availability of documents in accessible formats.

 Accessible Voting Supplies

-All Vote Centers will have at least two voting booths for a chair or wheelchair, magnifying glasses, and pen grips.
+All Vote Centers will have an accessible voting booth for a chair or wheelchair, magnifying glasses, and pen grips.
 There will be three (3) accessible ballot marking devices that can accommodate a chair or wheelchair.

 Accessible Ballot Marking Device at a Vote Center

 If you have a disability, all Vote Centers will have three (3) accessible ballot marking devices so you can mark your ballot independently and privately.
 These machines can be used by anyone!